ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Cheats>Complete Wires & Pipes: Complete all wires and pipes instantly.
 Cheats>Map Exploration: Scanning, deep scanning, core mines, and alien imprints.
 Cheats>Mod Editor: Open the mod editor.
-Cheats>Mystery Log: Advance to next part, show what part you're on, or remove mysteries.
 Cheats>Mystery Start: Pick and start a mystery (with instant start option).
 Certain mysteries need certain objects which get placed when the map is generated on a new game (the green rocks one for instance).
 Cheats>Spawn Colonists: Spawn X amount of colonists.